 The most common application to date has been U-Th-Pb geo-chronology of complex polyphase zircons whose history would be unobtainable by other methods.
 In addition trace-element studies in zircons as well as other silicate minerals, together with analysis of light stable isotopes (e.g. B, C, O) are being performed.

-The Vegacenter is equipped with two new ICP mass spectrometers, one mainly for elemental analysis, the other for precise isotopic analyses.These instruments are connected to equipment for laser ablation of mineral samples, and to a gas chromatograph for compound-specific isotope analysis of organic compounds.
+The Vegacenter is equipped with a multi-collector ICP-MS for isotope analysis and a single collector HR-ICP-MS for elemental analysis.These instruments can be connected to an ArF excimer laser ablation system for in-situ micro-analysis of mineral samples, and to a gas chromatograph for compound-specific isotope analysis of organic compounds.

 High-temperature Furnaces (1300°C) for experiments in air and at low oxygen fugacities, using H2/CO2 gas mixtures regulated by mass-flow controllers.
 The oxygen fugacity can be monitored by use of solid electrolyte oxygen sensors.
 This equpiment is mostly used for crystal synthesis by flux-growth methods.

 PANalytical X'Pert system equipped with X’celerator strip detector.

 Scanning Electron Microscope with accessory equipment for energy dispersive X-ray analyses (EDS), cathodoluminiscens (CL) and back-scatter electron (BSE) imaging, provides excellent possibilities for microchemical studies and imaging of solid phases.

 Mössbauer Spectrometer (Wissel) for studies of Fe valence states and coordination in minerals.
 Spectra can be obtained at ambient and low-temperature by use of a liquid-nitrogen cryostat.
 Normal samples should contain 2-5 mg Fe, with a total weight limit around 100 mg.
 Small samples can be measured using point-source technique.